Follow These Steps For The Best Bathroom Remodeling Results

 Step #9: Get your remodeling construction started!

 You’ve made it this far!
-In eight weeks (or less), you’ll be able to enjoy your newly-remodeled bathroom!
+In twelve weeks (or less), you’ll be able to enjoy your newly-remodeled bathroom!
 Congratulations!